nionios/intrasoft-bookstore/README.md

-# Kariera Front-End Challenge
+# Netcompany-Intrasoft Bookstore

-A book searching and application website made for the Kariera.gr front-end developer hiring challenge.
+A book searching and application website made for a Netcompany-Intrasoft hiring challenge.

 The website is fully functional.
+Most of the tasks have been implemented, including bonuses.

 ## Technical Specifications